-The G586IPV system board is equipped with two connectors, at locations J1 and J2 on the system board, for external USB ports.
+The 586IVX system board is equipped with two USB ports on locations J2 and J4 on the system board.
 USB allows data exchange between your computer and a wide range of simultaneously accessible peripherals.
+Make sure "USB Controller" in the Integrated Peripherals setup of the Award BIOS is set to Enabled.